EduardoSLuz/event-planner-api/README.md

 npm start
 ```

-Then run the test command:
+Then open another terminal in the project and run test command:

 ```
 npm test